Ohio Land and Cattle is located in East Central Ohio, near Cadiz. It consists of 8000 acres.

 Ranch management is not defining the desired type and genetics, the cattle are defining the ideal type and genetics, under this environment and management.

-Revenue is increased in several other ways, selling bulls, females, grass finished beef, hunting and fishing operations, etc.
+Revenue is increased in several other ways, selling bulls, females, grass finished beef, hunting and fishing, timber, gas and oil, etc.

 Costs are limited.
-With the need for hay limited to a winter storm which produces more than 2 feet of snow, there is little need for most equipment and labor.
+With the need for hay limited to a winter storm which produces more than 2 feet of snow or ice, there is little need for most equipment and labor.
 The stockpile of hay kept in inventory is purchased, it is usually 2 year old hay which reduces its cost.
 A benefit of buying hay, is the ranch is importing those nutrients onto the ranch.

 East central Ohio has some of the best whitetail deer and turkey hunting in the country.
 The quality of the deer are further enhanced with careful management and rules.
-Ohio Land and Cattle maintains a 1000 acre sanctuary, on its 8000 (over 9 square miles) acres of managed area.
-No bucks are harvested which have under 135 inches of antler.
+No bucks are harvested which have under 130 inches of antler.
 There are no deer drives permitted, as drives are the largest source of wounded deer and misjudgements of antler size.
 Turkeys are everywhere.

 Grass Finished Beef

-Beef is sold by the animal, half, or quarter.
+Beef is sold by the animal, half, quarter, piece and box.